cadirneca/judas/README.md

 JUDAS process files in order to identify relationships between users and devices.
 This solution depends on the format of the files, so please take a look and modify what you need to process your files.

-This work has been supported by the [EU H2020-SU-ICT-03-2018 Project No. 830929 CyberSec4Europe](cybersec4europe.eu).
+This work has been supported by the [EU H2020-SU-ICT-03-2018 Project No. 830929 CyberSec4Europe](cybersec4europe.eu), where [NICS Lab](https://www.nics.uma.es) is one of the partners.

 # Overview